doesnotsitproperly/clear-skses/README.md

 ```
 Usage: <executable> [options] [directory]
 Options:
 h, help      Display this info
 l, list      List files that get deleted
 no-wait      Do not wait for input before program ends
 q, quiet     Do not display any output besides errors (overrides l/list)
+v, version   Display Clear SKSE's version
 Note: All options must be preceded by - or --
 ```